 You know a holiday meal isn’t complete without mashed potatoes!
 It’s probably the most well known side dish for Thanksgiving, Christmas and Easter, but great year round too.
 They’re really easy to make, inexpensive, and when loaded up they’re full of flavor!
 I love finding easy and quick ways to make my favorite dishes so once I got my Instant Pot I went about creating some of the most amazing 6 minute pressure cooker mashed potatoes.
 It’s one of our favorite side dish Instant Pot recipes. 😉 (originally published 3/17)

-- If you’re new to pressure cookers, or the well known Instant Pot I’d highly recommend it if you’re a busy mom like myself.
-You seriously can cook an entire dinner in about 15 minutes where it normally would take 30 minutes or a lot longer.
+- If you’re new to pressure cookers, or the well known Instant Pot I’d highly recommend one. if you’re a busy mom like myself you seriously can cook an entire dinner in about 15 minutes!

-This Instant Pot mashed potatoes recipe has been a lifesaver in our house because it’s our favorite side dish, and instead of tending to the stove this gives me a lot more time to enjoy dinner myself and minimize the cleanup.
+This pressure cooker mashed potatoes recipe has been a lifesaver in our house because it’s our favorite side dish, and instead of tending to the stove this gives me a lot more time to enjoy dinner myself and minimize the cleanup.

 - 1 great thing about making them this way is during the holidays there is never enough room on the stovetop.

-When you make them in your pressure cooker you can mash them and add all your other ingredients right in the pot, put the lid on when they’re done and they’ll be kept warm until you’re ready to serve them.
-Here’s the recipe.
+When you make them in your pressure cooker you can mash them and add all your other ingredients right in the pot!
+Put the lid on when they’re done and they’ll be kept warm until you’re ready to eat!

 This is what you’ll need to make these easy Pressure Cooker Mashed Potatoes

 - Potatoes – I prefer red

 - Chicken broth – or water but broth is better